-Oregon receives federal dollars annually through grant agreements with federal agencies; in fiscal year 2022, this totaled \$21 billion.
+Oregon receives and expends federal dollars annually through grant agreements with federal agencies; in fiscal year 2023, this totaled \$20.4 billion, about 40% of total state expenditures.
 These grants are awarded to state agencies for programs that provide various services, including public health and safety, agricultural research, and homeland security.
 Agencies receiving the funds are required to comply with various federal requirements for the administration of the programs.
-The wave of COVID-19 funding to assist with the response to the global pandemic continued in fiscal year 2022 - \$5.6 billion, or 27% of the federal dollars expended in fiscal year 2022, were the result of COVID-19 legislation.
-Figure 5 identifies the largest programs in fiscal year 2022 receiving COVID-related funding.
+The state continued to expend COVID-19 funds resulting from the global pandemic - \$3.6 billion, or 18% of the federal dollars expended in fiscal year

+2023, were the result of COVID-19 legislation.
+Figure 5 identifies the largest programs in fiscal year 2023 expending COVID-related funding.

-Figure 5: Seven programs expended over 83% of fiscal year 2022 COVID-19 funding
+Figure 5: Five programs expended over 85% of fiscal year 2023 COVID-19 funding (in millions)